Contents:

 Who can do an entry-level job?

 Entry-level typically means you will not need a university qualification, with many employers prioritising attitude, work ethic, and potential over a formal education.
 However, in STEM, entry-level jobs will often require secondary STEM qualifications.
-These include STEM A Levels, International Baccalaureate programmes, NVQs, BTECs, Apprenticeships, T Levels, or GCSEs.
+These include GCSEs, A Levels, IB programmes, NVQs, BTECs, Apprenticeships, and T Levels.

 Benefits of an entry-level job

-It is important that if you take on an entry-level job in STEM, you are genuinely enthusiastic about the field it is in and willing to learn.
+If you take on an entry-level job in STEM, it’s important that you are genuinely enthusiastic about the field it is in and willing to learn.
 In return, entry-level jobs can benefit you greatly in the following ways:

-- Immediate income: Start earning a wage right away, which is particularly advantageous if you’re looking to save up for future studies
+- Immediate income: Start earning a wage right away.
+This is particularly beneficial if you’re looking to save up for future studies.

 - Practical experience: Gain hands-on experience in your chosen field, which can be invaluable in STEM where technical skills are highly valued.